Introduction

 using the loo package, multivariate models, and mediation

-under active development, so stay tuned!
+still under active development, so stay tuned!